 Ajay started running long distance in 2009 and has run several half marathons and a full marathon.
 His longest run till now has been the Auroville Full Marathon which he completed in 4hr 37min, his fastest half marathon was at Mumbai in 2012 – 1hr 47min.
 He was a core member of the Hyderabad Runners Society and built and managed almost their entire web presence over 4 years.
 He was also one of the core team organizing theHyderabad Marathon for the first 3 years (2011-2013 editions).
 He enjoys traveling, usually travels budget and prefers traveling the unusual way.
 He likes travel projects/challenges and did a hitchiking/backpacking trip to the north eastern states of India, in 2010.
 When he was the U.S he tried adventure sports like hang gliding and sky diving and loved them.
 He has been a voracious reader since he was a kid and likes classic science fiction the best.
 His plan for an east coast ride in an autorickshaw had to be cancelled at the last minute in 2011.

-His last job was at a startup – Mojostreet where he joined as emplyee no 1 in february 2011 and his official designation was Community manager.
+His last full-time job was at a startup – Mojostreet where he joined as emplyee no 1 in february 2011 and his official designation was Community manager.
 He started the GoUNESCO project as a personal travel project in 2012.
 Over time it has transformed into an umbrella of initiatives trying to bring new, interesting ways to engage laypersons with heritage to align with its motto of “Make Heritage Fun”.

 He started Go Heritage Runs in 2014 as a spin-off of GoUNESCO.
 Go Heritage Runs are fun runs organized at heritage sites across India, combining heritage+travel+fitness into a family friendly run-vacation.